J-c0B/Coolor/README.md

 ```

 ## Usage
-Coolor was meant to provide a preview of colors represented in hexadecimal and decimal color notations.
+Coolor was meant to provide a preview of colours represented in hexadecimal and decimal colour notations.
 Other functionalities will be provided soon.

 Examples :